-The program follows the standard US format with rigorous coursework in the first year (depending on pre-qualifications) and for the remaining, up to four years, work on research projects that will make up the final thesis.
+The program follows the standard international format with rigorous coursework in the first year and for the remaining, up to four years, work on research projects that will make up the final thesis.
 All courses are in English and taught by local faculty and visiting scholars from renowned universities/business schools (e.g., University of Chicago, LBS etc.).

 The Department of Finance is located in the financial center of Luxembourg at Campus Kirchberg.
-The department consists of more than 15 full-time research-oriented faculty members from top economics and finance departments (e.g., Lausanne, Rochester, Carnegie Mellon).
+It consists of more than 15 full-time research-oriented faculty members from top economics and finance departments (e.g., New York University, Lausanne, Rochester, Carnegie Mellon).
+Despite its recent creation, it has become a prominent finance department in Europe over the last few years.
+In particular, it ranks among the top 10 European departments based on the number of top economics and finance publications per capita over the last 5 years (top 5 economics and top 3 finance).
 It provides an international and stimulating environment with regular top research seminars and several top-quality conferences.
-The department collaborates with the Luxembourg financial center, the European Stability Mechanism, the Central Bank of Luxembourg and other economics and financial institutions located in Luxembourg.
+It also benefits from close relations with other departments of the University of Luxembourg (Department of Mathematics and Department of Economics and Management).
+The Department of Finance also collaborates with the Luxembourg Financial Center, the European Stability Mechanism, the Central Bank of Luxembourg and other economic and financial institutions located in Luxembourg.

 We are looking for candidates with:

-Candidates who already hold a research-oriented Master’s Degree in Economics, Finance, Financial engineering, Econometrics, Statistics or other related fields (ideally with a quantitative focus) may directly join the doctoral school.
-For other candidates, depending on the specific student’s degree, the full program or some additional courses of the MSc in Quantitative Economics & Finance (MScQEF) at the University of Luxembourg have to be completed in the first year.
+Candidates who already hold a research-oriented Master’s Degree in Economics, Finance, Financial engineering, Econometrics, Statistics or other related fields (ideally with a quantitative focus) may, exceptionally, directly join the doctoral school.
+For other candidates, depending on the specific student’s degree, the full program or some additional courses of the Master in Quantitative Economics & Finance at the University of Luxembourg have to be completed in the first year.